 This Year I will be bringing Arm Power Hosting http://armpowerhosting.com a Web Hosting company I started In January of this year to Coolest Project Awards

 Since last years Coolest Project Awards I have been working very hard on a hosting company Arm Power Hosting (armpowerhosting.com).
 In January I started researching Servers and Web Hosting.
 I started putting together a very detailed powerpoint.
 I showed my parents and they were very happy with all the research I had done.
 I bought my servers and spent Hours on end every day for 2 months Configuring and setting up the servers and software I was using.
 I Then put many hours together working on the website which is based in html, css and php (My 3 favorite Coding Languages).
 I was very happy with how armpowerhosting.com looked.
 I have Website Hosting plans from 30c/month up.
 We currently have 100% Uptime and promise 99.99%.
 I started telling people about it and because I don't need profits I had great prices which brought a lot of interest.
-Without Coderdojo I would not know how to make a basic website coderdojo has thought me almost everything I know about computers.
+Without Coderdojo I would not know how to make a basic website coderdojo has taught me almost everything I know about computers.
 What I want to do for each and every one of this years Coolest Project Award Contestants is give them free web Hosting courtesy of Arm Power Hosting from now until Coolest Project awards.

 Aidan - CoderDojo Avego